“Gwan holiday in Grenada, have a lime!”

 If you want exposure to Grenada’s French Creole, consider a road trip to Sauteurs on the northern tip of Grenada, or a boat trip to the small island of Carriacou.
 In Sauteurs, you can visit Leaper’s Hill – a rocky cliff where the last of the island’s indigenous population are said to have leapt to their deaths rather than surrender to conquerors.

-And of course, interact with Grenada’s cultural roots in a more lighthearted way by trying as many local dishes as you can!
+And of course, interact with Grenada’s cultural and natural roots in a more lighthearted way by trying as many local dishes as you can!
 Grenada is also known as the “spice island,” and the island’s blended culture shows up especially in her food.
 French techniques and Indian spices combine with outstanding local produce to produce a cuisine that is as distinct as it is delicious.

 If you want help your kids learn to appreciate a little spice, Grenada might be just the place.